ava-labs/avalanche-docs/docs/quickstart/blockchain-flow.md

 ## Sender

 The main role of [the `sender`](https://github.com/ava-labs/avalanchego/blob/master/snow/networking/sender/sender.go) is to build and send outbound messages.
 It is actually a very thin wrapper around the normal networking code.
 The main difference here is that sender registers timeouts and tells the router to expect a response message.
 The timer starts on the sender side.
 If there is no response, sender will send a failed response to the router.
-If a node is repeatedly unresponsive, that node will get benched and senders will immediately start marking those messages as failed.
+If a node is repeatedly unresponsive, that node will get benched and the sender will immediately start marking those messages as failed.
 If a sufficient amount of network deems the node benched, it might not get rewards (as a validator).

 ## Consensus Engine